Even in the Quietest Moments...: Track listing

 All songs credited to Rick Davies and Roger Hodgson.
-Listed below are the actual writers, also lead singers of their songs.

 1997 and 2002 A&M reissue

 The 1997 and 2002 A&M Records reissues were mastered from the original master tapes by Greg Calbi and Jay Messina at Sterling Sound, New York, in 1997 and 2002.
 The reissues were supervised by Bill Levenson with art direction by Vartan and design by Mike Diehl, with production coordination by Beth Stempel.